SihlerBaldock/MMED-1054-HW1/README.md

-# MMED-1054-HW1
+# MMED-1054 - Homework 1 Assignment

-This repository is a readme file project for homework 1 of MMED 1054.
+This repository is a readme file project for MMED-1054.

+## Sihler Baldock - About Me